dave-humancode/SwiftImplementations/README.md

 in an `xcconfig` file assigned to your target, or by setting “Install Objective-C Compatibility Header” to `No` in your target’s build settings.

-### Only compatible symbols may be visible from Objective-C
+### Only compatible symbols may be exposed to Objective-C

 Only methods and types compatible with Objective-C can be exposed in Objective-C headers.
-Create helper methods, computed properties, or functions to expose a compatible interface.
-For classes, mark these helper methods or computed properties `private` to hide them Swift users of your code.
+You may create helper methods, computed properties, or functions to provide a compatible interface for an incompatible one.
+For classes, mark these helper methods or computed properties `private` to hide them from Swift users of your code.

 ### Classes exposed to Objective-C cannot be subclassed